-The horticulturist, who owns the MMM Mango/Avocado Farm at Kabra with his wife Julie, has owned the farm for 18 years.
+The horticulturalist, who owns the MMM Mango/Avocado Farm at Kabra with his wife Julie, has owned the farm for the past 18 years.

-Michael said they've had one of the driest years on record, but the family had enjoyed some moisture this week, after a downpour began on Tuesday morning.
+Michael said they've had one of the driest years on record, but they were given some relief yesterday with the wet weather.

 "This is the first time in 18 years we had to water the mangoes in the wet season," he said.

-He said normally they didn't have to worry about watering them in the wet season, but this season they had to water them every fortnight.
+Michael said normally they don't have to worry about watering their avocadoes in the wet season, but this year they've had to water them every fortnight.

-"We're lucky, we've got an underground water supply."
+"We're lucky, we've got an underground water supply," he said.

 It was a disappointing start to the wet season, with several cyclones delivering only wind to the area.

-"The best part about getting this rain now, at the end of March, is that it's cooler weather," he said.
+"The best part about getting this rain now, at the end of March, is that's it's cooler weather," he said.